 The Central Services fund is in a deficit due to increased expenditure on items other than staff salary recharges from individual schools.
 Historically the majority of the expenditure had been staff recharges but there is now a larger central staffing function and other costs such as MAT wide CPD and services.
-To rectify this a review of the top slice levels will take place during the course of the year and be amended where necessary.
+To rectify this a review of the top slice levels has increased these to 3% from 2021/22 onwards.